-Attached is the Judicial Council report on expenditures from the State Trial Court Improvement and Modernization Fund, required under Government Code section 77209(i).
+Attached is the Judicial Council report on expenditures from the State Trial Court Improvement and Modernization Fund, as required under Government Code section 77209(i).

 The State Trial Court Improvement and Modernization Fund is an important component of the judicial branch budget.
 It supports statewide services for the trial courts, ongoing technology programs and infrastructure initiatives, and educational and development programs.
-Additionally, it funds innovative and model programs, pilot projects, and other special projects.
+Additionally, it funds innovative and model programs, and other special projects.

-In 2016-17, \$70.795 million was expended or encumbered from the State Trial Court Improvement and Modernization Fund for various programs and projects.
+In 2017-18, \$67.868 million was expended or encumbered from the State Trial Court Improvement and Modernization Fund for various programs and projects.
 Those programs and initiatives highlight many of the judicial branch's efforts to ensure that all Californians are treated in a fair and just manner and have equal access to the courts.

-MR. MARTIN HOSHINO Administrative Director, Judicial Council Ms. Diane F. Boyer-Vine Mr. Daniel Alvarez Mr. E. Dotson Wilson November 27, 2017 Page 2
+Ms. Diane F. Boyer-Vine Mr. Daniel Alvarez Mr. E. Dotson Wilson December 31, 2018 Page 2

-If you have any questions related to this report, please contact Zlatko Theodorovic, Budget Services Director, at 916-263-1397 or Zlatko.theodorovic@jud.ca.gov.
+If you have any questions related to this report, please contact Budget Services Director Zlatko Theodorovic at 916-263-1397 or zlatko.theodorovic@jud.ca.gov.